MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/getting-started/panel-settings.md

 Use the button **Apply** for applying changes which were done after opening the settings panel.
 In the menu of this control you can select the following options:

 * Apply to all – allows applying the changes to all panels of the chosen type in all workspaces.
 * Apply to workspace – allows applying the changes to all panels of the chosen type in the current workspace.

 Or you can choose the following options from the **More actions** menu:

-* Set as default – allows to set the changes in settings as default;
+* Set as default – allows to set the changes in settings as default.
-* Reset to default –allows to reset the settings to those which user set as default;
+* Reset to default –allows to reset the settings to those which user set as default.
 * Reset to factory – allows to reset settings to the factory ones.

 ### Exporting from table panels